When does the timing chain need to be replaced?

-Similarly to any other moving mechanical components inside any engine, a timing chain is subject to wear.
+Like any other moving mechanical component inside any engine, a timing chain is subject to wear.
 A timing chain is lubricated by the engine oil.
 Lack of oil changes, low oil level or poor oil quality can cause the timing chain to wear faster.
 In some cars, the timing chain can last for the lifetime of the vehicle, but in others it is know to wear out sooner.
 For example, we often see timing chain failures in older Ford trucks, Chevy Ecotec engines and in older Honda and Nissan vehicles.

 Chain guides and silencers are used to keep the timing chain from vibrating.
 All these components wear too.
 How do you know if the timing chain is worn?

 If the timing chain is worn, it's usually replaced as a kit with a new tensioner, guides, and other parts of the chain drive mechanism.
 Many cars have two or even three chains in their motors and often your auto repair shop may recommend replacing all the chains at once.

 If you plan to replace a timing chain yourself, you will need to find the correct procedure to set the timing when a new chain is installed.
 You can find this type of information in the service manual for your vehicle.

 In old-style pushrod engines, replacing the timing chain is a fairly easy task.
 No such luck if you have a modern front-wheel drive car with a transversely-mounted engine, as the space in the engine compartment could be very tight.
 It's even more difficult in a V6 engine.

 To avoid timing chain problems you should maintain your engine properly and have the engine oil changed at recommended intervals.
 Using premium quality engine oils and oil filters will also help.
 Keeping the proper oil level will ensure that the timing chain is always lubricated.
 This is especially important considering that many modern engines are known to consume oil.
 In a well-maintained engine, a timing chain can last up to 300,000 miles or even longer.